datasciencecampus/pygrams/docs/tech-report.md

 It will be interesting to repeat these experiments on the smoothed timeseries that we can get using the state-space model with the kalman filter.
 This should demonstrate less bias compared to the predictions made with the noisy series and make the naive model less strong a predictor compared to the others.

 ## Usage Examples

-pyGrams was run on the example USPTO dataset of 3.2M patents, with predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:
+This section  demostrates example usage and outputs from the pyGrams pipeline  run on the example USPTO dataset of 3.2M patents.
+Emergence scoring performed using Porter and predictions generated from naive, ARIMA, Holt-Winters and stateful single LSTM with single look-ahead:

 ```python pygrams.py -it USPTO-mdf-0.05 -emt -pns 1 5 6 9```